-To add oil:
+- To add oil:

 - 1. Remove oil fill cap from valve cover.

 - 2. Add oil as required to raise the oil level up between the ADD and FULL marks on the dipstick.
 Do not overfill.
-One quart (0.95 liters) of oil will be required if oil level was at the ADD mark on the dipstick.
-Add more oil of oil level was below ADD mark on dipstick.
+One quart (0.95 liter) of oil will be required if oil level was at the ADD mark on the dipstick.
+Add more oil if oil level was below ADD mark on dipstick.

 - 3. Check oil level after adding oil.

-Note: Chaparral Boats recommends that you use a funnel when you add oil to prevent spillage and to help keep your engine free of sur-face grime and dirt.
+Note: Chaparral Boats recommends that you use a funnel when you add oil to prevent spillage and to help keep your engine free of surface grime and dirt.

-Important: The Federal Water Pollution Control Act prohibits the discharge of oil or oily waste into or upon the navigable waters of the United States or the waters of the contiguous zone if such dis- charge causes a fi lm or sheen upon or a discoloration of the surface of the water or causes a sludge or emulsion beneath the surface of the water.
+Important: The Federal Water Pollution Control Act prohibits the discharge of oil or oily waste into or upon the navigable waters of the United States or the waters of the contiguous zone if such discharge causes a film or sheen upon or a discoloration of the surface of the water or causes a sludge or emulsion beneath the surface of the water.
 Violators are subject to a penalty.